 My adolescent clients have been coming in with terrible angst.
 They are triggered and tested to death.
 Kids say that school has no meaning because all professors do is “teach to the test.”
 This was before the pandemic.
-Now, with online school winding down for the summer, kids and teachers who are high achievers are burnt out; kids who are low achievers often get inappropriate help, like being muddled in a co-classroom that combines autism with ADD, dyslexia, and mentally ill kids all in one small space.
-My client said she couldn't read because the other kids couldn’t sit still.
+Now, with online school winding down for the summer, kids and teachers who are high achievers are burnt out (can't focus, can't think, can't move); kids who are low achievers often get inappropriate help, like being muddled into a co-classroom that combines autism with ADD, dyslexia, and mentally ill kids all in one small, unventilated space.
+My client said she couldn't read because the other kids were screaming.

 Teens and young adults come to therapy alienated, estranged, confused, isolated, lonely, angry, clinically depressed, anxious, avoidant, and socially scared to death.
 They think their parents’ anxiety is contagious.
-They turn to substances, self-harm and self-doubt; they turn to more and more risky behaviors, hoping someone will stop them.
+They turn to substances, self-harm and self-doubt; they turn to more and more risky behaviors, hoping someone will stop them from becoming utterly numb.
 But alas, no one is available.
 Vaping has become the culprit of some serious if not fatal issues, but keep your eyes on the prize.
-The underlying causes of self-destructive behaviors have not changed.
+The underlying causes of self-destructive behavior have not changed.

 Here’s what I’ve gleaned: